-- 4 units of English - 3 units of math (algebra I, geometry, math of finance minimum) - 3 units of science (biology I and 2 other sciences, - may include physical science) - 3 units of history & citizenship skills (one half unit of: - Okla. hist, geography, world hist, Government, and one unit U.S. hist) - 1 unit of computer technology - 1/2 unit of Passport to Financial Literacy
+- 4 units English - 3 units of math (algebra I, geometry, math or finance minimum) - 3 units of lab science (1 biology and 2 in life, physical, or Earth science) - 3 units history & citizenship skills (one half unit of: OK history, geography, world history, government, and 1 unit US history) - 1 unit of computer technology - Successfully complete Passport to Financial Literacy - 1 unit of fine arts (art, music, or ag communications)

-2 units of fine arts (art music humanities, or speech) With electives a graduate must have at least 23 total units.
+With electives a graduate must have at least 23 total units.

 The local board of education in any school district has the authority to set local requirements for graduation over and above those required by the state.
-In order to graduate all students must pass four years out of seven End of Instruction Tests.
-Two of the four tests must include Algebra I and English I.
+In order to graduate from Sequoyah Public Schools, students must meet all district and state requirements and have taken all state required tests.